-Meet Jack Phelps, The Retirement Coach
+Meet Jack Phelps,

 I was the youngest of four children, which was great because I got to learn from everybody else’s mistakes!

-My father was a public school teacher and a coach, and my mother became a nurse after I was born.
+My father was a public school teacher and a coach, and my mother became a registered nurse after I was born.

 In fact, I can vividly remember my parent’s excitement at taking their first vacation after 26 years of marriage.
 26 years!
 Contrast that by today’s standards.

 Fortunately for me, I was a pretty disciplined student and just a good enough athlete to receive a football scholarship to attend Holy Cross College.
 Extremely fortunate because we would never have been able to afford to send me there without that scholarship.